Skip to main content

 # You may need to use sudo for this command

-task launchpad:setup
+task launchpad:update-deps

 Connect your Local environment to your Kubernetes cluster